aiyi/PMQ-MCAPI/README.txt

 Example application is intended to provide the simplest possible example of channel oriented communication between two processes.

-Calling "make clean" will rebuild and rerun the cleaner and remove the object files from the object directory.
+Calling "make clean" will rebuild and rerun the cleaner.

 If you wish to add more processes to your application, insert them to line beginning with "PROCESSES".